coalest/highlight_app/README.md

 # MVP Requirements

-- [ ] Import highlights
+- [ ] Implement a login system for users
 - [ ] Store highlights in a database
 - [ ] Implement CRUD for highlights
+- [ ] Import highlights from ReMarkable
 - [ ] Sort/view highlights by book
 - [ ] Sort/view highlights by author
+- [ ] Implement a search function for highlights

+# Post MVP
+- [ ] Highlights should show some context (surrounding text of highlight)
+- [ ] Highlights should be taggable
 - [ ] Sort/view highlights by tag
-- [ ] Highlights should have creation date
-- [ ] Highlights should be taggable
-- [ ] Implement a search function for highlights
-- [ ] Implement a login system for users
 - [ ] Export highlights via markdown/csv

 # App Details